cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 If unavailable within the database, DLM files can be uploaded via the stack-data-uploader in Pirmasens Digital Twin (PSDT) repository.
 The link to the DLM file in PSDT is available [here](https://github.com/cambridge-cares/pirmasens/tree/main/psdt/stack-data-uploader-inputs/data/dlm).
 Please note that PSDT is a private repository, permission may be required.

 **Please ensure that the DLM land use data is uploaded in the same PostgreSQL database as the 3D data and OSM data.
-The schema does not have to be the same but all datasets are assumed to be in the same database.**
+All datasets can have different schemas however all datasets are assumed to be in the same PostgresSQL database.**

 ## 3. Build
 ### 3.1.
 GitHub Credentials